Franks Tract Reimagined (PDF)(opens in new tab) was completed in September 2020. The project was a

 Stakeholders have many concerns about restoration adversely affecting economically important navigation access, fishing, recreational boating and hunting.
 The Phase II planning process followed recommendations in the Franks Tract Futures Report for next steps in planning following the Delta Conservation Framework.
 While local boaters, hunters, and fishers value the open waters of the Tract, the ecological and water quality problems of the area are starting to impinge on the greater Delta and California water uses.
 Franks Tract/Little Franks Tract restoration was considered as part of a larger vision for the central Delta that the Delta Public Lands Strategy(opens in new tab) explored in a regional planning process in 2018.

-The Franks Tract Futures planning document was completed in December 2020:
+The Franks Tract Futures planning document (December 2020)

 The restoration feasibility study was conducted in 2017-18 to inform a feasible and locally acceptable restoration design: